trust-net/id-node-go/README.md

 ## Usage Instructions
 The application node can be used with a remote client, or with the test driver client provided with application as following:

-### Identity Node APIs
-Refer to the stand alone application node [documentation](./docs/id-app-node.md#id-app-node) for Identity Node APIs that can be used with a remote submitter client to submit transactions for identity attribute management, as well as to access the identity attributes for a network identity.

 ### CLI Client
 A test CLI client is provided to submit transactions as a network identity owner.
 This client can be used as following:
 ```